Conservation Programs – An Overview

 Introduction

-The United States Department of Agriculture, through the Natural Resources Conservation Service (NRCS) and the Farm Service Agency (FSA), currently administers approximately two dozen federal conservation programs.
+The United States Department of Agriculture (USDA), through the Natural Resources Conservation Service (NRCS) and the Farm Service Agency (FSA), currently administers approximately two dozen federal conservation programs.
 Conservation programs are voluntary federal programs designed to encourage agricultural producers and landowners to undertake conservation practices on agricultural lands.
-While the NRCS and FSA administer the programs, other agencies, such as the Forest Service, may assist in the implementation of some programs.
+While the NRCS and FSA administer the programs, other agencies, such as the Forest Service, may assist in implementing some programs.

 History

-The origins of modern conservation programs are found in legislation enacted during the Great Depression era.
-As one scholar has noted, “([s]ince the 1930’s, the stated government policy has been to encourage agricultural conservation programs.”
-Dr. Neil E. Harl, AGRICULTURAL LAW, Volume 12, § 108.02[1] (herinafter Harl).
+Modern conservation program origins are found in Great Depression-era legislation.
+One scholar noted, “[Since the 1930s, the stated government policy has been to encourage agricultural conservation programs.”
+Dr. Neil E. Harl, AGRICULTURAL LAW, Volume 12, § 108.02[1] (hereinafter Harl).

-In 1935, Congress enacted the Soil Conservation Act (SCA) in order “[t]o provide for the protection of land resources against soil erosion, and for other purposes.”
+In 1935, Congress enacted the Soil Conservation Act (SCA) “[t]o provide for the protection of land resources against soil erosion, and for other purposes.”
 Act of April 27, 1935, Ch.
 85, 49 Stat.
-163. The SCA authorized the Conservation Options Program, a voluntary soil conservation program administered by the Soil Conservation Service, predecessor to the NRCS, that provided technical assistance to producers in planning soil management programs.
+163. The SCA authorized the Conservation Options Program, a voluntary soil conservation program administered by the Soil Conservation Service, predecessor to the NRCS.
+The Soil Conservation Service provided technical assistance to producers in planning soil management programs.

-In 1936, the Soil Conservation Act was amended by the Soil Conservation and Domestic Allotment Act, which has been described as the “cornerstone” of the federal policy to encourage agricultural conservation programs.
+In 1936, the SCA was amended by the Soil Conservation and Domestic Allotment Act, which has been described as the “cornerstone” of the federal policy to encourage agricultural conservation programs.
 See Harl at § 108.02[1].
-That act authorized the Agricultural Conservation Program, a voluntary program that provided agricultural producers with financial assistance for undertaking approved soil conservation practices.
+This authorized the Agricultural Conservation Program, a voluntary program providing agricultural producers with financial assistance for undertaking approved soil conservation practices.

-Another major development in the conservation programs arena occurred in 1956 with the creation of the Great Plains Conservation Program (GPCP).
+In 1956, the Great Plains Conservation Programs (GPCP) enactment was a major conservation program development.
 The GPCP was a long-term voluntary program designed to encourage producers to develop conservation practices in the Great Plains region.
 The GPCP conservation practices addressed wind and water erosion and how to best utilize soil and water resources, in addition to undertaking “anti-pollution practices, measures to enhance fish, wildlife, and recreation resources, and practices to promote economic land use.”
 Harl, at § 108.04[2] (citation omitted).

-In the years since the creation of the ACP and GPCP, the number and types of programs have greatly expanded.
+Since the SCA and GPCP’s creations, the number and types of programs have greatly expanded.
 Today, approximately two dozen conservation programs are available to eligible agricultural producers.
-Despite their technical differences, the programs’ common denominator is that they address natural resource and environmental concerns associated with various aspects of agricultural production.
-More specifically, the programs are intended to “help people reduce soil erosion, enhance water supplies, improve water quality, increase wildlife habitat, and reduce damages caused by floods and other natural disasters.”
+Despite their technical differences, the programs’ common denominator is that they all address natural resource and environmental concerns associated with agricultural production.
+Specifically, the programs are intended to “help people reduce soil erosion, enhance water supplies, improve water quality, increase wildlife habitat, and reduce damages caused by floods and other natural disasters.”
 USDA, Nat.
 Res.
 Conservation Serv., NRCS Conservation Programs.

 Federal Regulatory Authority

-In conservation programs, administrative agencies such as USDA/FDA/EPA have been given authority by Congress to create regulations implementing the requirements of the federal law.
-In 2024, the Supreme Court of the United States issued two rulings that are expected to have a major impact on how judges decide cases challenging those regulations and that agency authority.
+In conservation programs, administrative agencies such as USDA/FDA/EPA have Congressional authority to create regulations to implement federal law requirements.
+In 2024, the Supreme Court of the United States issued two rulings that are expected to have major impacts on how judges decide cases challenging such agency authority and their regulations.

 Types of Programs

 Conservation programs can be divided into two categories: “land retirement” and “working lands” programs.
-Land retirement programs require certain agricultural lands to be taken out of agricultural production and placed into a conservation-oriented use that is commensurate with the program in which the land is enrolled.
-Working land programs also require that certain conservation-oriented practices be carried out on agricultural lands.
-These programs differ, however, in that they require the land to remain under agricultural production.
+Land retirement programs require enrolled agricultural lands to be taken out of agricultural production and placed into a conservation-oriented use that is consistent with the program’s requirements.
+While working land programs also require that certain conservation-oriented practices be carried out on agricultural lands, they require the enrolled land to remain under agricultural production.

 Historically, land retirement programs have dominated the conservation program landscape.
 The USDA reports that “[f]rom 1986 through 2000, more than 90 percent of direct conservation payments were allocated to land retirement programs.”
 USDA, Econ.
 Res.
 Serv., Conservation Program Design, Contrasting Working-Land and Land Retirement Programs, EB4 (2006).
-In recent years, however, working lands programs have become more prevalent.
+However recently, working lands programs have become more prevalent.

 Major Programs

 The Conservation Reserve Program (CRP) is a land retirement program designed to remove millions of acres of environmentally sensitive and highly erodible land from agricultural production.
 The program provides technical and financial assistance to producers to address soil, water, and related natural resource concerns on their lands in an environmentally beneficial and cost-effective manner.
-The predominant focus of CRP is to dramatically reduce the amount of soil erosion derived from agricultural production.
+CRP’s predominant focus is to dramatically reduce soil erosion from agricultural production.
 Under CRP, producers enter into contracts for 10 to 15 years.
-The Farm Service Agency administers CRP with assistance from the NRCS.
-Currently, over 22 million acres of agricultural lands are enrolled in CRP.
+The FSA administers CRP with assistance from the NRCS.
+As of 2024, over 26 million acres of agricultural land are enrolled in CRP.
 USDA, Farm Serv.
 Agency, CRP Contract Summary and Statistics.

 The Agricultural Conservation Easement Program (ACEP) provides financial and technical assistance to help conserve agricultural lands, wetlands, and grasslands through conservation easements.
-The Agricultural Land Easements component of the program allows the NRCS to help American Indian tribes, state and local governments, and non-governmental organizations protect working agricultural lands and limit non-agricultural uses of the land.
-The Wetlands Reserve Easements component allows the NRCS to help in restoring, protecting, and enhancing enrolled wetlands.
+The program’s Agricultural Land Easements component allows the NRCS to help American Indian tribes, state and local governments, and non-governmental organizations protect working agricultural lands and limit non-agricultural uses of the land.
+The program’s Wetlands Reserve Easements component allows the NRCS to help in restoring, protecting, and enhancing enrolled wetlands.

 For a summary and evolution of the Conservation Titles in the 1985-2018 Farm Bills, visit our U.S. Farm Bills page.
-For further and related information on Conservation Programs, visit our Animal Feeding Operations Reading Room and Sustainable Agriculture Reading Room.
+For further and related information on Conservation Programs, visit our Animal Feeding Operations Reading Room and Sustainable Agriculture Reading Room or Forestry Reading Room.